-The Outremer 51 was developed from the 49.
+The Outremer 51 was developed from the 49, of which more than 20 were built.
 The new styling includes axe bows to keep the bouyancy high up front and a refresh of the profile and interior.
 She’s a very pretty cat, sleeker than some of her competitors like the Marsaudon Composites TS5 which has a more ´muscly´look.

 Read Seth Hynes’ Outremer 51 Owner’s Review for some interesting insights on this blue water catamaran.